j955229/dsh-llm-chatgpt-web/README.md

 4. Select a `ChatGPT Web` model and start a conversation.

-No repository clone, `npm install`, local build, Release tarball URL, or manual pnpm `allowBuilds` edit is required for the normal installation path above.

 ## Models

 The model list comes from the launcher account-capability flags in its local `config.json`; the plugin does not call the bridge's `/v1/models` endpoint.